 - Miscellaneous supplies (not office supplies) - Fees for traveler's checks/currency exchange.
-When a loss is incurred in currency exchange, the loss may be claimed. - Porterage fees, special transportation, and tips for handling business equipment and materials - Postage for official mail - Gasoline for rental cars - Fees for money orders and/or certified checks - Transaction fees for use of automated teller machines (ATMs) amount of the ATM withdrawals may not exceed the amount of funds approved for authorized travel - Passport and/or visa fees - Costs of photographs for passports and visa - Vaccination and prescription medicines allowed only when specific and necessary to fulfilling the work assignment - Foreign country exit fees
+When a loss is incurred in currency exchange, the loss may be claimed. - Porterage fees, special transportation, and tips for handling business equipment and materials - Postage for official mail - Gasoline for rental cars - Fees for money orders and/or certified checks - Transaction fees for use of automated teller machines (ATMs) amount of the ATM withdrawals may not exceed the amount of funds approved for authorized travel - Passport and/or visa fees - Costs of photographs for passports and visa - Foreign country exit fees